 If you’re injured working for the NHS, compensation claims could be something you’re looking into.
 Our guidance on how to claim against the NHS for an employer’s breach of their duty of care towards you could be useful.

-On this web page, you will read a guide to making NHS accident at work claims if you have suffered a NHS workplace accident.
+In the sections below, you will find a guide to making NHS accident at work claims if you have suffered an NHS workplace accident.
 You will learn all about the concept of eligibility, and why you may be able to make a claim.
-We have also provided examples of work place accidents that could possible happen and why the NHS could be liable to pay compensation.
+We have also provided examples of workplace accidents that could possibly happen and why the NHS could be liable to pay compensation.

 If you are unsure of any of the facts presented in this guide, or need answers to questions that it does not directly address, then please speak to one of our claims team on 0800 073 8801.
 They will be able to provide you with any additional information you need.

 - What Is An Accident At Work In The NHS?

 - NHS Injury At Work Claims – Gathering Evidence

 - Am I Eligible To Claim An NHS Injury Allowance?

 - How Could Staff In The NHS Be Injured?

 - I Was Injured At Work In The NHS, What Can I Claim Compensation For?

 - The Latest NHS Staff Compensation Payouts For Injuries